encode/starlette/docs/routing.md

 ## Host-based routing

-If you want to use different routes for the same path based on the `Host` header
+If you want to use different routes for the same path based on the `Host` header.

 ```python
 site = Router()  # Use eg. `@site.route()` to configure this.